 - It can be acquired from the police station at Paseo Juan de Borbó 32 in Barceloneta.

-- The station is open daily from 09:00 - 21:00 - get down there early if you wish to avoid the queues.
+- The station is open daily, get down there early if you wish to avoid the queues.

 - Bring with you: a photocopy of your passport, a pen, and the form filled in (get it from the NIE application form from the Ministry of Interior